LukasSchBal/scheduling_optimization/README.md

 # Scheduling Optimization

-This repository contains three different mathematical scheduling models and a script to visualize the results with a gantt chart.
+This repository contains three different mathematical scheduling models of which two include a script to visualize the results with a gantt chart.
 Everything is implemented with Pyomo.

 ## continuous time scheduling

 ### global event points

 The model is based on the paper of Castro, Barbosa-Póvoa and Matos (2001): "An Improved RTN Continuous-Time Formulation for the Short-term Scheduling of Multipurpose Batch Plants" (DOI: 10.1021/ie000683r).
+It also contains a visualization with a gantt chart.

 Syntax is oriented towards Mendez (2006): "State-of-the-art review of optimization methods for short-term scheduling of batch processes" (Doi: 10.1016/j.compchemeng.2006.02.008).